Illia1F/Snake-Game-CSharp/README.md

 ## General info
-This project is a my simple version of Tetris with OOP elements.
+This project is a simple Snake game with OOP elements.
+There is an opportunity to change a color of the elements of game.
+Player score is saved in the file "info.dat".
+Also player can choose a difficulty level.

 ## Technologies
 Project is created with: